FAQ

 In Rust, this kind of bug is easy to avoid: the same type system that keeps us from writing memory unsafety prevents us from writing dangerous concurrent access patterns

-Drivers written in Rust are likely to have fewer bugs and are therefore more secure.
+Drivers written in Rust are likely to have fewer bugs and are therefore more stable and secure.

 Redox uses RedoxFS as the default filesystem.
 It supports similar features as ZFS with a written-in-Rust implementation.